 No – but you can pay by card.
 The nearest cash machine is located in Strand Street at the HSBC (approximately 5 minutes walk)

 What do I do when I get in?

 Glasses can be hired for a fee upon arrival.
 This is a special festival glass which is lined in third, half and pint measures (typically, glasses in the pub are not lined, and a full pint is to the rim).
-You pay a deposit for the glass which can be fully refunded when leaving the festival – if you would like to keep it as a souvenir, you will be given a carrier bag to take it home in too!
+You pay a deposit for the glass which can be fully refunded when leaving the festival – if you would like to keep it as a souvenir, you can take it home too!